Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Empirical Application: Young Firm Dynamics

 The latent heterogeneity structure is presented in Figure \ref{fig:joint-dist}, which plots the joint distributions of the estimated individual effects and the conditional variable.
-In all the three subgraphs, the pairwise relationships among $\lambda_{i,\text{level}}$, $\lambda_{i,\text{RD}}$, and standardized $y_{i0}$ are nonlinear and exhibit multiple components, which reassures the utilization of nonparametric prior with correlated random coefficients.
-Furthermore, $\lambda_{i,\text{level}}$, $\lambda_{i,\text{RD}}$, and standardized $y_{i0}$ are positively correlated with each other, which roughly indicates that larger firms respond more positively to R\&D activities within the KFS young firm sample.\footnote{The model here mainly serves the forecasting purpose, so we need to be careful with any causal interpretation.}
+For example, the pairwise relationship between $\lambda_{i1}$ and the standardized $y_{i0}$ is nonlinear and exhibits multiple components, which reassures our adoption of the nonparametric prior with correlated random coefficients.
+I also depict pairwise joint distributions involving $\hat{\sigma}_{i}^{2}$ in the Appendix.
+There does not seem to be much correlation between $\hat{\lambda}_{i}$ and $\hat{\sigma}_{i}^{2}$ and between $\hat{\sigma}_{i}^{2}$ and \emph{$y_{i0}$} (the latter is in line with the forecasting performance ranking where NP-C/R provides better density forecasts than NP-C does), which, together with sanity checks on (un)conditional correlation as well as a robustness check on density forecast performance (see Appendix), partially supports the assumption that conditioning on $y_{i0}$, $\lambda_{i}$ and $\sigma_{i}^{2}$ would be independent in this young firm sample.